Peroxisome proliferator-activated receptor delta: Knockout studies

 Knockout mice lacking the ligand binding domain of PPAR-delta are viable.
 However, these mice are smaller than the wild type both neo and postnatally.
 In addition, fat stores in the gonads of the mutants are smaller.
 The mutants also display increased epidermal hyperplasia upon induction with TPA.

 Ligands

 PPAR-delta is activated in the cell by various fatty acids and fatty acid derivatives.
 Examples of naturally occurring fatty acids that bind with and activate PPAR-delta include arachidonic acid and certain members of the 15-hydroxyicosatetraenoic acid family of arachidonic acid metabolites including 15(S)-HETE, 15(R)-HETE, and 15-HpETE.
 Several high affinity ligands for PPAR-delta have been developed, including GW501516 and GW0742, which play an important role in research.
 In one study utilizing such a ligand, it has been shown that agonism of PPARδ changes the body's fuel preference from glucose to lipids.
-Initially, PPAR-delta agonists were considered promising therapies as an exercise mimetic that could treat metabolic syndrome, but later on more evidence was uncovered about their possible pro-cancer effects.
+Initially, PPAR-delta agonists were considered promising therapies as an exercise mimetic that could treat metabolic syndrome, and evidence of possible pro-cancer effects subsequently emerged.
+Clinical development of the class nonetheless continued in other indications: the selective PPAR-delta agonist seladelpar received accelerated approval from the US Food and Drug Administration in August 2024 for primary biliary cholangitis.

 The atypical antidepressant Tianeptine has been shown to be a high-efficacy PPAR-delta agonist.